If you just got your first parakeet or are researching in preparation of buying one, diet is one of the care aspects you’ll need to focus on.

 Yup!
 Pineapple is high in vitamin C and other nutrients.
 If your parakeet is a fruit fanatic it’ll probably enjoy trying some pineapple as well.

 Do keep in mind that pineapples contain a rather aggressive compound (ever felt your tongue burn after eating too much of it?).
-Although I couldn’t find any specific information on this matter I suspect that feeding it in moderation is therefore the best way to go, but you should already be doing that anyway due to the sugar content.
+Although I couldn’t find any specific information on this matter, I suspect that feeding it in moderation is the way to go, especially since it’s also high in sugar.

 Can parakeets eat cherries?